-In other words, the land of Israel is the "fifth Gospel" accompanying the four we read.
-The land is the "Gospel" we walk.
+The land of Israel is often referred to as the "fifth Gospel" accompanying the four we read in the Bible (Gospels of Matthew, Mark, Luke, and John).
 We take in the biblical four by reading, but we experience the "fifth" with our five senses.